foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD02-Stuff-to-be-aware-of.md

 The Boilerplate System we're using in this tutorial includes support for SCSS, but you can also just work directly with the CSS files instead if you prefer.
 For a great implementation that uses Less, download the dnd5e system.

-To build the SCSS files in this system, you'll need to go into the system's directory in your terminal, run `npm install`, and then `npm run gulp` whenever you want to compile the SCSS into CSS.
-Using the gulp command will also kick off a watch process that will watch for additional changes.
+To build the SCSS files in this system, you'll need to go into the system's directory in your terminal, run `npm install`, and then `npm run build` whenever you want to compile the SCSS into CSS.
+If you would like to have the build script watch for changes and automatically compile them, you can instead use `npm run watch`

 ## Handlebars